 Students in the Classics of Social and Political Thought in Paris program are housed in a residence hall within the Cité Internationale Universitaire (Cité).
 The Cité, a park-like residential complex in the fourteenth arrondissement, is the international student campus in Paris, though French students also live there.
 Students reside in single rooms with a private bath and have access to Cité facilities, including a library, theater, laundry, and athletic facilities.
 Students will have access to common kitchens in the residence halls and can purchase inexpensive meals at the Cité’s restaurant universitaire.

 Credits and Registration

 Participants in the Classics of Social and Political Thought in Paris program remain registered as full-time students in the College.
 They take and receive credit for four courses: the three courses in the social sciences sequence and the French language class.
 The social sciences sequence meets the College’s general education requirement in the social sciences.
-If a student has already met this requirement, he or she may use these courses as electives.
+Students who have already met this requirement may use these courses as electives.
 Their use, partial or total, in a program of study (major) must be approved by the undergraduate chair of the respective department.
 The language course will normally count as an elective.
-Course titles, units of credit and grades are placed on the College transcript.
+Course titles, units of credit, and grades are placed on the College transcript.

-Study abroad students pay regular College tuition, a program fee and a non-refundable study abroad administrative fee.
-The tuition and program fee are paid in conformity with the home campus payment schedule, and the non-refundable study abroad administrative fee is submitted when accepting a place in a program.
-Precise figures for the Classics of Social and Political Thought in Paris program during the 2017-18 year are listed below:
+Study abroad students pay regular College tuition, a program fee, and a nonrefundable study abroad administrative fee.
+The tuition and program fee are paid in conformity with the home campus payment schedule, and the nonrefundable study abroad administrative fee is submitted when accepting a place in a program.
+Precise figures for the Classics of Social and Political Thought in Paris program during the 2021–2022 year are listed below: